-Chile's first Long-Term Socio-Ecological Research (LTSER) Network develops a new scientific model that will permit not only the improvement of interdisciplinary research but also its integration into the decision making and social development of the country with the following actions:
+Chile's Long-Term Socio-Ecological Research (LTSER) Network develops a new scientific model that permits not only the improvement of interdisciplinary research but also its integration into the decision-making and social development in Chile through the following actions

-Since the 1990s, researchers in Chile have made calls for the formalization of a long-term ecological research agenda.
-Today, based on funding from the Basal Financing Program (CONICYT) and the Millennium Scientific Initiative (MIDEPLAN), the Institute of Ecology and Biodiversity is consolidating a research agenda that extends over broad spatial and time scales.
-The emerging Chilean LTSER Network was launched in June 2008 at a meeting with scientists and authorities in the Cape Horn Biosphere Reserve as part of the international workshop "Confronting global change with a network of long-term socio-ecological research sites in the south of the Americas."
-In its first phase, the network will link existing programs at Fray Jorge National Park (30˚S), Senda Darwin Biological Station (42˚S), and Omora Ethnobotanical Park (55˚S), thus uniting the entire latitudinal range of temperate forest ecosystems in southern South America, and in addition to accumulating high quality, continuous environmental data, this program provides infrastructure to conduct international and interdisciplinary research and field courses.
-It is also expected that the permanent insertion of research and academics into local and regional contexts will facilitate the link between science and society, including decision making, the implementation of two biosphere reserves, and biocultural conservation strategies.
+Since the 1990s, researchers in Chile have called for the formalization of a long-term ecological research agenda.
+Today, based on funding from the Basal Financing Program (CONICYT), the Institute of Ecology and Biodiversity's agenda extends over broad spatial and time scales.
+The Chilean LTSER Network was launched in June 2008 at a meeting with scientists and authorities in the Cape Horn Biosphere Reserve as part of the international workshop "Confronting global change with a network of long-term socio-ecological research sites in the south of the Americas."
+In its first phase, the network linked existing programs at Fray Jorge National Park (30˚S), Senda Darwin Biological Station (42˚S), and Omora Ethnobotanical Park (55˚S), thus uniting the entire latitudinal range of temperate forest ecosystems in southern South America, and in addition to accumulating high quality, continuous environmental data, this program provides infrastructure to conduct international and interdisciplinary research and field courses.
+The permanent insertion of research and academics into local and regional contexts facilitates the link between science and society, including decision-making, the implementation of two biosphere reserves, and biocultural conservation strategies.

 The Chilean LTSER Network, coordinated by the IEB, provides a unique scenario to conduct interdisciplinary research about socio-ecological processes and global change, given that the network: